xinming-stanford/xinming-stanford.github.io/aemahcl.md

 2. Cool solution with ice bath.
 3. Add 9 mL TEA to the solution.
 4. Dissolve 5.5 mL acryloyl chlodride in 30 mL THF and then drop into the solution above.
-    * TEA&bullet;HCl salt will form as precipitate.
+    * TEA∙HCl salt will form as precipitate.
 5. Stir overnight.
 6. Filter to remove the insoluble salt.
 7. Evaporate solvent and vacuum dry.